asahala/BabyLemmatizer/README.md

 After this, you can run ```preferences.py``` and if lots of OpenNMT documentation prints on your screen, everything should be okay.

 ## Command line use
 BabyLemmatizer can be used from the command line.
 This can be done with ```babylemmatizer.py``` command line API.
+The command line interface is purposefully simple and does not give user direct access to any additional parameters.

 ```
 --build-data  <arg>                  Builds data from CoNNL-U files in your conllu folder
 --train-model <arg>                  Trains a model or models for the built data
 --build-train <arg>                  Builds data and trains a model or models
 --evaluate    <arg>                  Cross-validates your model or models
 ```

 All these commands have one mandatory argument, which points to the data in your ```conllu``` folder if you are building new data, or to your ```models``` folder if you are training or evaluating models.
 For example, if you have CoNLL-U files ```assyrian-train.conllu, assyrian-dev.conllu, assyrian-test.conllu``` and want to build data and train models for them, you can call BabyLemmatizer ```python babylemmatizer.py --build-train assyrian```.
 In case you want to train several models for 10-fold cross-validation, you can have train/dev/test CoNLL-U files with prefixes ```assyrian0, assyrian1, ..., assyrian9``` and use the command ```python babylemmatizer.py --build-train assyrian*```.
 Similarly, to cross-validate these models after training, use ```python babylemmatizer.py --evaluate assyrian*```.